moliver28/research-handbook/content/handbook/support/enhanced-support-offerings/offering-assigned-support-engineer/_index.md

 There are two recurring meetings in place to bring the ASEs and management together for the purposes of supporting each other, sharing ASE practices, and discussing needed process and program improvements.
-The meetings occur on alternating weeks, with one being scheduled favorably for EMEA and AMER, and the other for AMER and APAC.
+The meetings occur on alternating weeks, one week being scheduled favorably for EMEA and AMER, and the next for AMER and APAC.
 Both meetings can be found in the [GitLab Support calendar](https://handbook.gitlab.com/handbook/support/#google-calendar).

 - `ASE Sync - AMER/EMEA`: Wednesdays at 4:30 p.m.
 UTC